cosmicray001/sgu-solution/Volume I/README.md

 We know L equations like that, so we can use Gaussian elimination to solve X.

 Now if we already know V, U can be obtained by `U = V*A^(-1)*S^(-1)`.
 It can be seen that `A^(-1) = A` and `S^(-1) = S^T`, so `U = V*A*S^T`.
 In this way, the initial coins can be solved backwards.
 However, as the Di can be as large as 10^6, we should use [2k-ary method](http://en.wikipedia.org/wiki/Exponentiation_by_squaring#2k-ary_method) (Brauer, 1939) to calculate `V*(A*S^T)^Di`.

+### #174 Walls

+Designing a good Hash function is not a easy thing.
+Just use `std::map` to store the point and its root (in its Union Set).
+Define `std::map<Point, Point> mpoint`.
+The first point means the hash key, while the second point means the root of the first point in its Union Set.

+Each time, we check whether the two ends of the walls own the same root (namely whether they belong to the same Union Set).
+Then insert them into the same set if they don't have the same root.